Philippines at the 2025 World Athletics Championships: Men

 EJ Obiena took part in the men's pole vault.
 This was his third straight appearance having won a bronze in the 2022 edition in Eugene, Oregon, and a silver in the 2023 edition in Budapest.
-He was coming off from the 2025 World Athletics Continental Tour tournament in Beijing where he cleared 5.65 meters earning a broze although Obiena assesed the performance as "ugly".
+He was coming off from the 2025 World Athletics Continental Tour tournament in Beijing where he cleared 5.65 meters earning a broze although Obiena assessed the performance as "ugly".

 Obiena cleared 5.55 meters finishing 11th among vaulters in Group A. He ranked 18th place overall for the qualification phase.
 Only the top twelve athletes advanced to the finals.